pogipop/cloudron/docs/references/selfhosting.md

 ## Backups

 The Cloudron creates encrypted backups once a day.
-Each app is backed up independently and these backups have the prefix `appbackup_`.
-The platform state is backed up independently with the prefix `backup_`.
+Each app is backed up independently and these backups have the prefix `app_`.
+The platform state is backed up independently with the prefix `box_`.

 By default, backups reside in `/var/backups`.
 Please note that having backups reside in the same physical machine as the Cloudron server instance is dangerous and it must be changed to